Drone regulations in Great Britain (United Kingdom)

 - While the rules described here apply to England, Scotland, and Wales, the Channel Islands have their own regulations.

 The drone regulations for the United Kingdom listed here have been researched to the best of our knowledge.
 However, we cannot guarantee the accuracy of the information.
-If you want to be on the safe side, contact the British Civil Aviation Authority.
-Alternatively, you can also reach out to the British embassy in your home country for more information on the regulations.
-Please leave us a comment if you learn any updates and/or have your own experiences flying a drone in the UK!
+To be on the safe side, please contact the UK Civil Aviation Authority.
+Alternatively, you can also inquire at the British embassy in your home country for more information on the regulations.
+Leave us a comment if you hear any updates or have experience flying your drone in the UK!

 Drone Laws Albania